Long-billed starthroat: Feeding

 The long-billed starthroat feeds on nectar, especially at the flowers of large trees but also those of vines, shrubs, and Heliconia.
 It forages both by trap-lining (visiting a circuit of flowering plants) and by defending flower-laden trees.
 It also feeds on small insects, often capturing them on the wing high in the air and sometimes by gleaning from vegetation.

 Breeding

 The long-billed starthroat breeds from the late wet season into the early dry season in the northern parts of its range.
 The span in Mexico and Central America is from October/November to February/March.
 Two broods per season have been observed in Central America.
 In northern Colombia it nests at least in September/October and March.
 The timing of breeding is not known in the rest of the species' range.
-The nest is a shallow cup made of plant down, moss, and liveworts cemented with spider silk and covered with lichen.
+The nest is a shallow cup made of plant down, moss, and liverworts cemented with spider silk and covered with lichen.
 It is typically placed between 4.5 and 12 m above the ground in a shrub, on an exposed branch, and even on a telephone wire.
 The female incubates the two white eggs for 18 to 19 days; fledging occurs 25 to 26 days after hatch.